 Fully capitalizing on offshore wind’s potential is made possible with Siemens’ proven geared and direct drive offshore wind turbines.
 These versatile products are suited for the harshest sites at sea and are widely acknowledged as setting the benchmark for reliability across the industry.
-With extensive financial services, smart approaches toward grid access, and a flexible, comprehensive service portfolio to the scope, we offer smart offshore wind power solutions along the whole value chain.
+With extensive financial services, smart approaches toward grid access, and a flexible, comprehensive service portfolio, we offer smart offshore wind power solutions along the whole value chain.

 Unprecedented challenges call for unprecedented solutions – nowhere is this truer than in offshore wind power.
 Which is why Siemens experts have innovated bold new ways to confront the ocean’s rigorous demands, to ensure efficient and reliable wind turbine service and keep lowering costs.
 Discover how great ideas turn into great benefits.

 It was Andres Chacon who decided that when it came to working on increasingly distant and challenging offshore sites, the right ships simply didn’t exist – so he had the service operation vessels (SOV) built.
 The SOVs keep the technicians safer in an inherently challenging environment and allow them to spend more of their time where it counts – on the turbines.

 When installing first-ever offshore wind power plant, Vindeby, in 1991, it was crucial to develop a protective system that could last as long as the turbines themselves.
 Jens Thomsen and his team made use of metallization together with heavy-duty paint and de-humidifiers to keep the corrosion level down and shield turbines against even the roughest weather conditions.